Terms of Service

 Provider Ownership: Provider retains complete ownership of all Provider Property and associated protectable Intellectual Property Rights.
 This includes the SaaS Software, platform infrastructure, algorithms, methodologies, and all proprietary technologies developed independently.

 Customer Ownership: Customer maintains full ownership of Customer Data and any protectable Intellectual Property Rights therein.
-Importantly, any Customer Data created during Solution performance is considered a "work made for hire" under applicable copyright laws.
+Any Customer Data created during Solution performance is considered a "work made for hire" under applicable copyright laws.

 Customer Data -- License Grant to Provider